Bar Soaps vs. Liquid

 Cold Process Bar Soaps Are More Nourishing

-If you aren’t familiar with heat factors and nutrient content: prolonged heat above 118 degrees Fahrenheit destroys vitamins and proteins.
-This isn’t good for the nourishing aspect of our buttermilk and animal fat soaps!
+If you aren’t familiar with heat factors and nutrient content: prolonged heat above 118°F destroys vitamins and proteins.
+This isn’t good for the nourishing aspect of our main soap ingredients: buttermilk and animal fats!

-Make sure your bar soaps were made using the COLD process method, which only requires enough heat to melt the fats for a very short period of time!
+Make sure your bar soaps are made using the COLD process method (what we make).
+The cold process method only requires enough heat to melt the fats for a very short period of time.

 Bar Soaps Are More Moisturizing

-“Superfat” is a term used by soapmakers to describe the excess, free-floating fats in a recipe: superfats are what makes the soap moisturizing and nourishing!
-Usually described as a percentage, the superfat amount can range in the negatives (very lye-heavy industrial soap) to 0% and higher (up to 25% with certain fats).
+“Superfat” is a term used by soapmakers to describe the excess, free-floating fats in a soap recipe.
+Superfats are what makes the soap moisturizing and nourishing!
+Usually described as a percentage, the superfat amount can range in the negatives (very lye-heavy industrial soap) to 0% and higher for body use (and up to 25% with certain fats).

 - Bar soaps have a maximum superfat averaging around 10% – WOW!
-Our animal fat soap bars average around 6-7% – not too moisturizing that it melts in your shower, but never too drying!
+Our animal fat soap bars average around 6-7%.
+This percentage is not too moisturizing that it melts in your shower, but never too drying!

-- Liquid soaps have a max superfat of 0%-5% depending on the type of fats used, which is quite drying.
-This range is recommended to prevent separation of free-floating fats and cloudiness, which clogs the pump and makes a chunky soapy soup instead of a smooth liquid.
+- Liquid soaps have a max superfat of 0%-3% depending on the type of fats used, which is quite drying.
+This range is recommended to prevent separation of free-floating fats and cloudiness.
+Too much superfat in liquid soap clogs the pump and makes a chunky soup instead of a smooth liquid soap.
+This is quite a difference in moisturization quality from bar soaps.

-In short, liquid soaps will never be as moisturizing or as nourishing as bar soaps because of the chemical differences – how disappointing!
+To summarize, liquid soaps will never be as moisturizing or as nourishing as bar soaps.
+This is because of the chemical differences – how disappointing!

 Bar Soaps Are Less Wasteful

-This one may seem kind of apparent, but we need to address it.
-Obviously, bar soaps require little to no containment except a label, paper wrapping, paper boxes, shrinkwrap (we use certified biodegradable shrinkwrap), or they can be completely naked – Oh-la-la!!
+Obviously, bar soaps need little to no packaging.
+Common examples are: a label with shrink-wrap, paper wrapping, paper boxes, or they can be simply naked – Oh-la-la!!

 It takes a lot more energy, time, and materials to make liquid soap.
-As described in the hot process method, a soapmaker must heat and tend to liquid soap constantly for several hours during the creation.
+As described in the hot process method, the liquid soap is constantly for several hours during the creation.
+This increases energy, space, time, equipment, and labor costs.

 Weight of bar vs. liquid doesn’t equal final volume of soap use.

-Bar soap is concentrated liquid soap: 12 oz of liquid soap equals to about 3 oz of bar soap.
+12 oz of liquid soap equals to about 3 oz of bar soap – that’s only 1/4 of the weight!

-Liquid soap is like watered down bar soap, and therefore has a bit more difficult time lathering.
-It takes more effort to clean and build up a good lather with liquid soap.
+Liquid soap is like watered down bar soap and has much more difficult lathering.
+It takes much more effort to clean and build up a good lather with liquid soap, if you even can.
+If you have a plastic foaming head pump for the container, this gives a temporary lather with liquid soap.

 Bar Soaps Are Less Expensive

-This point is in addition to wasting materials unnecessarily: why waste money too?
+Along with wasting materials unnecessarily: why waste money too?
 The bottles, pumps, and extra shipping weight/volume of liquid soaps are not cheap.
-The costs of bottles and pumps can range from $1-$2.50, which translates to an extra $3-$8 in final price.
-Let me explain!
+The costs of bottles, pumps, and waterproof labels can double or triple the price of liquid soap.
+Let’s explain!

 Labor and production costs are always a factor in pricing.
-The cost of a product makes the final price increase exponentially (that means it’s multiplied, cost isn’t just added on dollar-for-dollar).
+The cost of a product includes labor, space, equipment, and time expenses to produce all of these extra components.
+This means it’s multiplied, the cost isn’t just added on dollar-for-dollar.

-If a soapmaker needs more controlled space for making and storing, extra equipment, more ingredients, more energy, and possibly much more time to make liquid soap, those costs will translate to the final product.
+If a soap-maker needs more controlled space for making and storing, extra equipment, more ingredients, more energy, and more time to make liquid soap, all those costs will translate to the final product.
+Bar soaps take much less space, equipment, energy, and time, so are a more affordable price for small scale soap-makers.

 Since a 12 oz bottle of liquid soap has the same life as a 3 oz bar of soap, why wash your hard-earned money down the drain with all the unnecessary extras and none of the benefits?

 Thanks for reading our short little article about why we abstain from making liquid soap!
-Liquid soap may work for some people – and that’s great!
-We just don’t see any need to make it at this time.
+Liquid soap works for some people – and that’s great!
+We just don’t see a need to make it for our customers.

-If you have any questions or concerns regarding this topic, feel free to contact us!
+If you have any questions or concerns around this topic, feel free to contact us!
 We’re always happy to help.

 […] Why No Liquid Soap? […]